-If you have any incorrect points on your driving history report, fix them by contacting your local NC DMV office.
+If you have any incorrect points on your driving history report, fix them by contacting your local NC DOT office.
 Taking a traffic school course can remove points off your record.

 How do points against my North Carolina license affect me?